totiffany/totiffany.github.io/_posts/2019-01-27-Happy-Late-New-Year!.md

 ![2019-New-Year-4.jpg]({{site.baseurl}}/img/2019-New-Year-4.jpg)

 Speaking of my birthday, I turned 30!
 It feels great, and not as scary as I thought it would be.
 I'm realizing the older you get the less you tend to care about what other people think of you, and there's something so freeing about that.
-I spent so much time, energy, and anxiety in my teens and 20's worrying about what I looked like or how I presented myself, and now I can just be.
-I feel happy and lucky and loved.
+I spent so much time, energy, and anxiety in my teens and 20's worrying about what I looked like or how I presented myself, and now I can just _be_.
+It's a nice feeling.

 Birthdays and new years are a good time to reflect, and I've been trying to figure out what I'd like to do with the next chapter of my life.
 I'm at a point where I've accomplished all of the big goals I ever set for myself, and I'm only 30!
 For as long as I can remember I wanted to go to college, get my degree, get married, and have some babies.
 And I did ALL of that!
 I have everything I've ever wanted.
 And it's amazing, and I have a wonderful life, a great husband, and a beautiful daughter, but I also feel like there has to be more, yunno?
 I can't possibly be done at 30.
 I want to keep learning and growing, but I'm not exactly sure how or what that looks like yet.